Studying: USA, Canada, Australia

 Application deadline

-For students in the Bachelor's programme in Educational Science - SOP, there may be five free study places available for one or two terms at the School of Child and Youth Care at Ryerson University in Toronto, Canada, as part of an exchange agreement.
+For students in the Bachelor's programme in Educational Science - SOP, there may be five free study places available for one or two terms at the School of Child and Youth Care at Toronto Metropolitan University in Toronto, Canada, as part of an exchange agreement.

 For further information